 And I’ve enjoyed gaining experience of the media with the likes of Chemist and Druggist, Global and STV News over the past few years.

 Initially after gaining experience more than once at a previous time, from the summer of 2017 and for approximately a year, I was with Kingdom FM News.
 I read the news there, informing the Kingdom of Fife what’s happening locally, nationally and internationally.

 But now I’m currently with Wave FM in Dundee, keeping the listeners of Dundee and Perth informed about the latest from across Tayside.
-There, I’ve sealed my early career highlight in journalism so far where I enjoyed a chat with KT Tunstall about her time in Dundee, her gig with Simple Minds and The Pretenders in the city’s Slessor Gardens and her forthcoming participation with Social Bite’s Sleep In The Park, where alongside Amy Macdonald, she will tour all four of Scotland’s main cities to perform, including Dundee.
+There, I’ve sealed my early career highlight in journalism so far where I enjoyed a chat with KT Tunstall.
+I’ve also had the privilege in interviewing Kyle Falconer and Sir Tom Hunter.

-My interests include public speaking, playing pool occasionally and travelling around different places, particularly within Scotland.
+My interests include public speaking – I’ve been participating at Toastmasters meetings for a number of years now and still enjoy being involved.
+I play pool occasionally and enjoy travelling around different places, particularly within Scotland.

 I support Newcastle United and Heart of Midlothian in football and have recently been very enthusiastic about the success of the Scottish Women’s national football team.
 God willing, I hope I will be able to head to France in the summer of 2019 to support them.

 I also enjoy Rugby Union and following the Scottish Rugby Union national side.
 And I love supporting Andy Murray at tennis (my favourite Hibernian fan, even though I’m a Jambo!).